cosimonegri/ing-sw-2024-lovino-mierlita-negri-orizio/README.md

 | Chat           |                        :x:                        |

 ## How to use
-- In the [deliverables](deliverables) folder there are two jar files, one for the server and one for the client.
+- In the [jar](jar) folder there are two jar files, one for the server and one for the client.

 - The server can be run with the following command:
     ```shell